swapnil-fegade/Pareto-Problems/README.md

-# 🚀 LeetCode Practice – Problem List: [niv5svl2](https://leetcode.com/problem-list/niv5svl2/)
+# 🚀 LeetCode Practice – Problem List: [Pareto-Problems-List](https://leetcode.com/problem-list/niv5svl2/)

-This repository contains my solutions to problems from a curated [LeetCode list (niv5svl2)](https://leetcode.com/problem-list/niv5svl2/).
+This repository contains my solutions to problems from a curated [LeetCode list (Pareto-Problems)](https://leetcode.com/problem-list/niv5svl2/).
 The goal is to develop strong problem-solving skills and deepen my understanding of core Data Structures and Algorithms through consistent practice.

 ## 📌 About the Problem List

-The [niv5svl2](https://leetcode.com/problem-list/niv5svl2/) list is a hand-picked set of LeetCode problems focused on:
+The [Pareto-Problem](https://leetcode.com/problem-list/niv5svl2/) list is a hand-picked set of LeetCode problems focused on:

-- Arrays & Strings
+- Arrays & Hashing
-- Hashing
 - Sliding Window & Two Pointers
 - Stack & Queues
 - Binary Search
-- Recursion & Backtracking
+- Heap
-- Trees & Graphs
+- Trees
-- Dynamic Programming
+- Graphs

 These problems are ideal for strengthening fundamentals and preparing for technical interviews at top tech companies.